-Beginning on Thursday, January 3, I will be teaching a five-week online course under the auspices of the Mises Academy on the historical evolution of this interventionist ideology, and on what it means for Americans (and others) today.
-The course will be entitled “Participatory Fascism: Hamilton, Clay, Lincoln and the Curse of Economic Nationalism.”
-This system was almost entirely cemented into place during the American “Civil War,” and was the ultimate victory of a political movement that was led at first by Alexander Hamilton, and then by Henry Clay, and then Lincoln.
-A tentative week-by-week outline is as follows:
+This five-lecture course covers the historical evolution of this interventionist ideology, and what it means for Americans (and others) today.
+The system of economic nationalism was almost entirely cemented into place during the American “Civil War,” and was the ultimate victory of a political movement that was led at first by Alexander Hamilton, and then by Henry Clay, and then Lincoln.
+An outline of the topics examined in each lecture is below:

 Lecture 1: Hamilton, Jefferson, and the Debate Over American Mercantilism